 In today’s social media-obsessed world, it’s safe to say that knowing how to be photogenic is of utmost importance.
 What’s the point of having an Instagram account if you don’t look good in pictures, right?

 Getting caught looking horrible in photos can be a tad traumatizing—and it’s enough to make us wonder exactly how all those models manage to look so damn good all of the time.
-Being photogenic is a fine art—it’s a lot harder than it looks to make sure your in-the-flesh beauty translates on camera.
+Taking a great pic is a fine art—it’s a lot harder than it looks to make sure your in-the-flesh beauty translates on camera.

 The good news?
-Learning how to be photogenic is a skill you can totally master.
+Learning how to take the perfect selfie or photo and actually love the way you look in it is a skill you can totally master.
 Here are a few of our favorite tips.

 1. If you tend to blink in photos, close your eyes just before the picture is taken and open them slowly before the camera clicks.
 No more half-closed eyes!